Glitz, Glamor and Candy for your Ears

 By the time she’s 18, she’s the most famous person in the world, with the highest record sales in history.

-Yep, it’s a book and it’s coming out in a few weeks.
+Yep, it’s a book and it’s out.

 My most exciting book to date and one that explores the inside life of Pop Singers with no holding back.